civicforge/biodata-cli/README.md

 Created and maintained by [Mathew Bravo](https://github.com/MathewBravo).
-BioData CLI was inspired by the daily frustrations of working with unindexed, poorly documented spatial data in critical domains like conservation and public research.
+BioData CLI was inspired by the daily frustrations of working with unindexed, poorly documented spatial data.
+My families passion for the conservation of elephants and other African wildlife.
+My respect for individuals like Jane Goodall & Ian Douglas-Hamilton, who remind me no one is too small to make a meaningful difference.

 If you're using this tool in the field, let me know.
 I’d love to hear how it's helping.